badal02/badal02/README.md

 - 👋 Hi, I’m badal khatiwara.
 - 🎓 I'm currently pursuing BTech CSE.
-- 🧑🏽‍💻 I love to learn and I am totally into technology.
+- 🧑🏽‍💻 I'm passionate about technology and always free to learn and stay updated about the tech world.
-- 📷 Kind of into photography and travel filmmaking.
+- 📷 Interested in travelling, photography and filmmaking.
 - 📫 You can reach me out and check my journey in Instagram - [@badal.02](https://www.instagram.com/badal.02)